Reciprocal relation of Schwinger pair production between $\textrm{dS}_2$ and $\textrm{AdS}_2$: Introduction

-In this paper we will study the Schwinger pair production of spinors (spin-1/2 fermions) and scalars (spin-0 bosons) by a uniform electric field in the global and planar coordinates of ${\rm (A)dS}_2$ and investigate the relation between the mean numbers in both coordinates.
-In the planar coordinates of ${\rm (A)dS}_2$ the Schwinger pair production has been studied for scalars~\cite{Garriga:1994bm, Pioline:2005pf, Kim:2008xv, Cai:2014qba} and spinors~\cite{Villalba:1995za, Haouat:2012ik, Stahl:2015cra, Stahl:2015gaa, Botshekananfard:2019zak}, and in the global coordinates the scalar production has been studied in~\cite{Kim:2022nsx}.
-However, to the best of our knowledge, the Schwinger pair production of spinor has not been studied in the global coordinates.
+In this paper, we present a comprehensive study of Schwinger pair production for spinors (spin-1/2 fermions) and scalars (spin-0 bosons) induced by a uniform electric field in both the global and planar coordinates of (A)dS$_2$.
+We also investigate the relationship between the mean numbers of pair production obtained in both coordinates of these two geometries.
+In the planar coordinates of (A)dS$_2$, Schwinger pair production has been previously studied for scalars~\cite{Garriga:1994bm, Pioline:2005pf, Kim:2008xv, Cai:2014qba} and spinors~\cite{Villalba:1995za, Haouat:2012ik, Stahl:2015cra, Stahl:2015gaa, Botshekananfard:2019zak}.
+Scalar pair production in the global coordinates was examined in~\cite{Kim:2022nsx}.
+However, to the best of our knowledge, the Schwinger pair production of spinors in the global coordinates of both dS$_2$ and AdS$_2$ spaces has not yet been investigated.
 As the uniform electric field does not break the symmetry of ${\rm (A)dS}_2$ in two dimensions, the Klein-Gordon equation for a massive charged scalar and the Dirac equation for a massive charged spinor can be solved in terms of hypergeometric functions or Whittaker functions, which lead to the exact formulas for Schwinger pairs produced by the electric field which is assisted or suppressed by the scalar curvature.
 The spinor or scalar production increases in dS space while it decreases in AdS space.
-There is no bosonic amplification for scalars and the Pauli blocking suppresses the mean number less than unity, though more spinors are produced than scalars in AdS space.
+The bosonic amplification for scalars is not found, and the Pauli blocking suppresses the mean number less than unity, though more spinors are produced than scalars in AdS space.